Razorpay subscription revenue attribution

 Set a first-party visitor ID on first page load and store it in localStorage on your own domain.
 Capture landing URL, referrer header, UTM parameters, user agent, and any AI-search signals.
 Send the session to your own ingestion endpoint.

-Metrivo's tracking script handles all of this in a single line and ships with privacy-friendly defaults: hashed IPs, no session replay, no heatmaps, no keystroke tracking.
+Metrivo's tracking script handles all of this in a single line and ships with privacy-friendly defaults: hashed IPs, no session replay, aggregate behavior maps only, and no keystroke or input-value tracking.
 The same pattern can be built manually if you prefer.

 Step 2 — Attach attribution to Razorpay orders/subscriptions